~“Nikkei” in Palau~ Interview Series: Vol. 9 Ms. Humiko Kingzio

 2024/2/6

-Ms. Humiko Kingzio, a self-taught successful business woman, a Palauan of Japanese descent “Nikkei”.
-Her father is Morisuke Kingzio, a carpenter from Okinawa, and her mother is Mrs. Tmodrang Tuloi from Ngchesar State.
+Ms. Humiko Kingzio, a self-taught successful business woman, is a Palauan of Japanese descent “Nikkei”.
+Her father is Mr. Morisuke Kingzio, a carpenter from Okinawa, and her mother is Mrs. Tmodrang Tuloi from Ngchesar State.
 Ms. Kingzio now 93 years old, owns a motel known as HK motel in Medalaii, Koror, which she started in 1993.
 She is blessed with ten children, many grand children and great grand children.

 She went to school for three years at a Japanese school “Kokumin kogakko” in Koror when she was twelve years old until she was fourteen years old.
 After that she moved to a Japanese school in Ngchesar called Shimizu Kokumin Gakko for two years.
-She experienced some challenges during the war but survived and went to further her education in Ngchesar under the US Trust Territory government when she was fifteen years old.
+She experienced some challenges during the war but survived and went to further her education in Ngchesar Elementary School under the US Trust Territory government when she was fifteen years old.

 With the year 2024 marking the 30th anniversary of diplomatic relations between Japan and Palau, Ms. Kingzio hopes that more Japanese people will come to Palau and do business to help develop Palau’s economy.